dmur09/beautifulsoup/apps/m4/M4-README.md

 Implemented __iter__ and a recursive _dfs generator inside Tag.

-DFS yields each node one at a time—no list building, satisfying the milestone requirement.
+DFS yields each node individually—no list is built, satisfying the milestone requirement.

-Because BeautifulSoup inherits from Tag, the whole soup becomes iterable automatically.
+Iterating over BeautifulSoup delegates to the root tag, so the whole document is traversed automatically.

 # Why This Design

 Efficient: generator-based traversal uses minimal memory.

-Simple: works for all tags and the root soup object.
+Simple: works for all tags, nested structures, and mixed content.

 Matches natural HTML structure traversal (top-down, left-to-right).